 Combining both hand drawn and computer generated images, Spirited Away has a beauty about it you don’t find in a lot of places.
 We see these characters move flawlessly through flower mazes, narrow tunnel ways, and across water like we haven’t seen before and they almost dance across the screen.
 The attention to detail is mesmerizing and as I stated, we feel like we’re in the bathhouse with these characters we grow to love.
 The backgrounds and objects drawn out in each scene hold more purpose than scenery and bring the entire world to life.
 It’s messy.
 It’s rusty.
 It’s far from perfect but it’s still worth visiting and that’s a credit to the mastery of Miyazaki.
 Of all the beautiful imagery, the most memorable image is that of a train gliding across the water, taking spirits to their final resting spots.
 It’s somber, heart-wrenching, and even creepy, but the image of the train chugging it’s way through crystal water brings peace to the idea.
 It lets us know that in our final moments there is something beautiful and that we don’t have anything to be afraid of, even if we know the end is two stops away.

 Every venture of mine to the bathhouse results in me discovering something new about the film and about myself.
 It’s a film that ages with you, tailoring to whatever emotion you’re feeling at the time.
-It’s maturity is something that never ceases to amaze and you’ll left reeling after each viewing.
+Its maturity is something that never ceases to amaze and you are left reeling after each viewing.
 It’s magical, it’s funny, it’s disheartening, and yet so inspirational.
-You can’t watch Spirited Away and not want to pick up a pen or a pencil and create something of your own, be it a poem, a story, or even a drawing.
+You can’t watch Spirited Away and not want to pick up a pen or a pencil and create something of your own, be it a poem, a story, or a drawing.
 It’s creativity is contagious but never overwhelming.
 Chihiro struggled to grow up and her adventures in the bathhouse forced her to become the young woman she needed to be.
 In a similar fashion, Spirited Away nudges you in the right direction and lets you know that you can do something more with yourself.
 It lets you know that there’s more out there than what we can see out of our windows or through our computer screens.
 There are people worth visiting (worth saving, even) and if we decide to let it all roll over us like a wave of routine we’ll never do great things.
 As Chihiro walks across the bridge to the bathhouse, as well as her transformation into something so much greater, she has to hold her breath.
 A trivial detail indeed, but don’t think I didn’t hold my own as I embarked on this journey with her again.